learn-co-curriculum/model-class-methods-reading/README.md

       @posts = Post.where("created_at <?", Time.zone.today.beginning_of_day)
     end
   else
-    # if not filters, show them all
+    # if no filters are applied, show all posts
     @posts = Post.all
   end
 end